A visual novel focused on high school life

 Class of '09 is a comedy that follows Nicole as she goes through her final years in high school.
 However, the story will not have the usual high school trope of living life as a student.
 Instead, she would be mocking, manipulating, and coasting her way through life until she graduates, that is, if she doesn't get expelled or kill herself and becomes a necrophile pedophile's dream come true.

 The game does not have much of a comprehensive plot or purpose.
 Rather, players will go through four isolated routes and 15 different endings.
 Also, it is not about making the right decisions but choosing the funnier options.
 This can be annoying for you if you are more into story-focused VNs.
-Although, the many endings make up for the short run time of each route.
+Nevertheless, the many endings make up for the short run time of each route.

-As mentioned, the game comes voice-acted, making it more an audio drama than a video game.
+As mentioned, the game comes voice-acted, making it more of an audio drama than a video game.
 In fact, instead of having the game mix with voiced lines, music, and sound effects, the majority of the audio is made from pre-mixed MP3s and WebMs.
 Unfortunately, the visuals made way for the audio front.
-The art style is more on the basic side combined with blurred photograph background, making it appear cheap.
+The art style is more on the basic side, combined with a blurred photograph background, making it appear cheap.

 Is the game good?